MurrellGroup/BranchingFlows.jl/README.md

 The per-element loss is a sum of Bregman divergences:
 - counting (Poisson-style) for splits,
 - cross-entropy for deletion probability,
-- a separable base-process divergence (e.g., MSE/DFM/bridge loss).
+- a separable base-process divergence (e.g., MSE/DFM).

 These targets are linear in the conditional generator and valid under Generator Matching.